Embark versus Wisdom Panel! Using the DNA from our mystery pup, we tried both dog DNA tests to find out which was best.

 8. He stalks squirrels, rabbits, and lizards.

-9. He’s primarily brindle colored with a freckled white chest and chin, white toes, and a white tip on his tail.
+9. One of his primary physical traits is the fact that he is brindle colored with a freckled white chest and chin, white toes, and a white tip on his tail.

 The Results Are In!